Scarlett's 2006 Projects - Peacock Mythos and The Tale of the Cat

 A closeup of the center, showing the Dragon, the Sapphire Emperor in the story printed on the squares around the center.

 As a result of this year-long collaboration, on April 6 thru 8, 2007, Scarlett attended the Tales of Anime convention in San Mateo, CA, to present a panel on using anime style art in quilts.
 Her niece, Heather Rose and graphic artist Allena Hail co-hosted the panel.
 The techniques covered were inkjet printing on fabric, applique and embroidery.
-Please visit the Peacock Mythos site at Cafepress to see the t-shirts and other items featuring one of Allena's anime style art drawings.

 In 2007, Scarlett decided to make one more quilt using some of Lena's incredible Zodiac artwork.
 This became "From The East To The West", a quilt that has inkjet printed images and Celtic applique combined into a stunning design.
-To see this quilt, please visit Houston 2007.
-The Tale of the Cat and From The East To The West were on display at Houston for International Quilt Festival last November 2007.

-This page was updated on 4-20-08
+This page was updated on 11-26-2020